List of The Simpsons writers

 Part of the writing staff of The Simpsons in 1992.
-Back row, left to right: Mike Mendel, Colin ABV Lewis (partial), Jeff Goldstein, Al Jean (partial), Conan O'Brien, Bill Oakley, Josh Weinstein, Mike Reiss, Ken Tsumara, George Meyer, John Swartzwelder, Jon Vitti (partial), CJ Gibson and David M. Stern.
+Back row, left to right: Mike Mendel, Colin ABV Lewis (partial), Jeff Goldstein, Al Jean (partial), Conan O'Brien, Bill Oakley, Josh Weinstein, Mike Reiss, Ken Tsumura, George Meyer, John Swartzwelder, Jon Vitti (partial), CJ Gibson and David M. Stern.
 Front row, left to right: Dee Capelli, Lona Williams and Unknown.

 The following is a list of writers who have worked on the Fox animated television series The Simpsons in the order of first credited episode (by broadcast).
-As of November 16, 2025, 154 people have been credited with writing or co-writing at least one episode of The Simpsons.
+As of August 26, 2026, 155 people have been credited with writing or co-writing at least one episode of The Simpsons.

 List of writers

 Although series developer James L. Brooks has never been credited with writing an episode of the television series, he did co-write The Simpsons Movie and the theatrical shorts The Longest Daycare and Playdate with Destiny.